uos/ros2_tutorial/ex01_first_package/README.md

 - to not implement everything from scratch for every robot they have,
 - that they can use other software that was already implemented somewhere in the world.

 ROS1 was invented in 2007.
 It was mostly used in research and is completely open-source.
 Some design choices were considered bad.
 In addition, it had no guarantees in real-time executions nor in how safe communications were.
-Maybe because researchers don't care about that.
-But industry does.
-Recently ROS2 was released in 2017, seeking to overcome exactly those issues.
+Recently ROS2 was released in 2017, seeking to overcome those and other issues.

 With the following set of repositories, we try to explain the basic ROS concepts by example.

 ## ROS2